Find a Lender-Approved Local Conveyancer in Eynsham

 Recently asked questions about conveyancing in Eynsham

-How can the Landlord & Tenant Act 1954 impact my commercial premises in Eynsham and how can you help?
+In what way can the Landlord & Tenant Act 1954 impact my business offices in Eynsham and how can you help?

-The 1954 Act provides a safeguard to business tenants, granting the a statutory right to make a request to court for a new tenancy and continue in occupation at the end of the lease term.
-There are certain specified grounds that a landlord can refrain from granting a lease renewal and the rules are complex.
-We are happy to direct you to commercial conveyancing practices who use the act for protection and handle your commercial conveyancing in Eynsham
+The 1954 Act provides a safeguard to business leaseholders, granting the right to make a request to court for a renewal lease and continue in occupation when the lease reaches an end.
+There are limited grounds that a landlord can refuse a lease renewal and the rules are involved.
+We are happy to direct you to commercial conveyancing practices who use the act for protection and assist with commercial conveyancing in Eynsham

 Last updated